 For comparison, the Vancouver region’s other main outdoor covered ice rink is at Robson Square.
 The rink there is 6,000 sq. feet in area, so just half the size.
 Skating there though is also free.

-(Note: Ice cleaning takes place daily at 2:00 pm and 4:30 pm, at which time the rink is closed for between 30 and 45 minutes.
+(Note: Ice cleaning takes place daily a couple of times in the afternoon, at which time the rink is closed for between 30 and 45 minutes.
 The ice is also temperature-dependent.
-As a result, the facility may consequently close occassionally on days with warm weather.)
+As a result, the facility may consequently close occasionally on days with warm weather.)

 Burrard Dry Dock Pier